 Metrics Browser

 Select Browse > Metrics to display the Metrics Browser.
-Use the Metrics Browser to find metrics that sent at least one data point within the last four weeks.
+Use the Metrics Browser to find metrics that are actively sending data points.

 - Drill down and go up the hierarchy.

-- Hide and redisplay metrics or groups of metrics.
+- Hide and redisplay individual metrics or metrics namespaces to unclutter your page.

 Hide and Redisplay Metrics

-You can manually hide metrics from the Metrics browser.
-Those metrics become unavailable from the auto-complete menu as well.
+While obsolete metrics are automatically hidden, you can manually hide metrics from the Metrics browser.
 Manually hiding metrics does not permanently delete a metric or metric namespace.

 To hide one or more metrics: